Indiana Daily Student: Staff

 The IDS employs more than 200 students; 6 professional staff members serve as advisers.
 The IDS is the third largest employer of students on campus.

 The student editor-in-chief is selected by a publications board that includes professional journalists, student representatives, alumni, faculty and administrators.
 The editor changes every semester – fall, spring and summer.
 Once selected, the editor chooses managing editors and desk editors for the semester through an application process.
 Staff members are drawn from all majors, and many major in the IU Media School.

 Management includes the editor-in-chief, two traditional managing editors, creative director and digital managing editor.
 Management chooses desk editors for the paper's news, sports, arts, opinion, photo, general assignments, design, copy, video, enterprise, digital, social media, and audience engagement sections.

 New writers, photographers, page designers, copy editors and web content producers are accepted on a rolling basis.
 Creative, Marketing and Distribution typically hire new staffers at the end of every semester.
 Opinion columnists are also hired at the beginning or end of the semester.
 Writers are paid per story, photographers per photo assignment, designers per page they design.

+Photographer Charles W. Cushman briefly worked for the newspaper in the early 20th century.